wix/Detox/docs/APIRef.DeviceObjectAPI.md

 ### `device.setLocation(lat, lon)` **iOS Only**

-> Note: `setLocation` is dependent on [fbsimctl](https://github.com/facebook/idb/tree/master/fbsimctl).
+> Note: `setLocation` is dependent on [fbsimctl](https://github.com/facebook/idb/tree/master/fbsimctl) which is now deprecated.
 If `fbsimctl` is not installed, the command will fail, asking for it to be installed.

 Sets the simulator location to the given latitude and longitude.